metagenlab/chlamdb/docs/index.rst

 ChlamDB documentation
 =====================

-.. note:: Problems and errors encountered on the **ChlamDB** website can be announced on `the github page`_ of the website
+.. note:: Problems and errors encountered on the **zDB** website can be announced on `the github page`_ of the website